AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

 * You can create custom segments that track users associated with ID5 universal IDs who are exposed to ads from desktop and mobile devices and who visit specific webpages.
 ID5 uses a probabilistic model to assign an ID derived from various user signals and browser signals.
 For instructions, see "[Create and Implement a Custom Segment](/help/dsp/audiences/custom-segment-create.md)."

-* Third-party segments from [!DNL Eyeota] and some other vendors may automatically include ID5 IDs, in addition to users tracked by cookies or device IDs.
+* Third-party segments from some vendors may automatically include universal IDs in addition to users tracked by cookies or device IDs.
+For example, segments from [!DNL Eyeota] may automatically include ID5 IDs, and segments from [!DNL Lotame] may include UID2.0 IDs.
 The segment details include the size for each type.
 The usual usage fee for each segment, which is stated next to the segment name, applies; no additional fees are charged for the ID5 IDs.

 ## Reporting by Universal ID Type